PabloEdgar/road-map/road-map-vault/road-map.md

+# How to study
+- Aways
+- Types
+	- Expository (when you don't need it)
+	- Exploratory (when you need it)
+	- Active (when you are doing it)
+		- You only learn it HERE
+		- Practice with examples
+- Moments
+	- Your own pace (you define it)
+	- Sprint (others define it)

 # Basic
-- Algoritmos
+- Algoritms
 - Funções
-- Data structure (tipos mais rebuscados)
+- Data structure (tipos mais rebuscados) [[typescript]]

 # Mediun
-- Persistência de dados
+- Business rules implementation
+- Data persistance

 # Advanced
-- Arquitetura
+- Architectures
-- Framework
+- Frameworks